gen-dot-art/contracts/README.md

 # GEN.ART Smart contracts

-GEN.ART supports the onchain deployment of ERC721 contract implementations and PaymentSplitter to handle onchain royalty forwarding to artists.
+GEN.ART contracts support the onchain deployment of `ERC721` contract implementations to provide onchain generative art.

-The central entry point for deploying new collections is the `GenArtCurated` contract.
+The central entry point for deploying contracts is the `GenArtCurated` contract.

 ## Design